alloy-rs/alloy/crates/json-rpc/README.md

 # alloy-json-rpc

-Core types for JSON-RPC2.0 clients.
+Core types for JSON-RPC 2.0 clients.

-This crate includes data types and traits for JSON-RPC2.0 requests and responses, targeted at RPC client usage.
+This crate includes data types and traits for JSON-RPC 2.0 requests and responses, targeted at RPC client usage.

 ### Core Model

 <!-- TODO: More links and real doctests -->

-A JSON-RPC2.0 request is a JSON object containing an ID, a method name, and an arbitrary parameters object.
+A JSON-RPC 2.0 request is a JSON object containing an ID, a method name, and an arbitrary parameters object.
 The parameters object may be omitted if empty.

 Any object that may be Serialized and Cloned may be used as RPC Parameters.